Resources

 Initial costs are about $500 to start a hive and get your safety gear.
 Add $300-400 for each additional hive you plan to start.

 The short answer is ‘No’, but you do have to notify the city about the location and number of hives you are keeping in a free Letter of Notice form and follow a few guidelines.
 This form and guidelines can be accessed online.
+More info here.

 Additionally, you do have to register your hives with New York State.
-This is a free registration and helps protect your hives from catasrophic diseases like American Foulbrood.
+This is also a free registration and helps protect your hives from catasrophic diseases like American Foulbrood.

 Hives should be placed in a way that does not create a nuisance in order to follow NYC’s guidelines.
+NYC guidelines are outlined on the same page where you submit your registration.
+See our “Getting Started with Beekeeping” blog post for a link to the NYC website.

 The top threats are varroa mites, pesticides, poor nutrition, and bad beekeeping.